Specula app icon

 The outlier flag catches consistency problems the absolute gates miss.
 Each chapter is compared to the book's own median loudness; anything beyond the tolerance (default ±2 LU) is flagged even if it's technically inside the ACX band.
 That's how you spot the chapter that will sound jarringly louder to a listener mid-book.

-The corrected dialogue regions from step 1 feed straight into this: per-chapter speech-gated LUFS and the noise-floor reading all measure the speech and silence you confirmed, not what the raw VAD guessed.
+The corrected dialogue regions from step 1 feed straight into this: per-chapter speech-gated LUFS and the noise-floor reading both measure against the speech and silence you confirmed.

 Fix what's flagged, in the same app